amazonpay-labs/amazonpay-sample-app-v2/README.md

 This sample application is created using WebView, but as you can see in the figure, it always goes through the Native processing first before interacting with Secure WebView.
 Therefore, even in the case of Native applications, it is possible to implement Amazon Pay by referring to this sample application.

-## [Reference] Overview of the tasks required to implement Amazon Pay
+# Overview of the tasks required to implement Amazon Pay
 ## [Reference] Tasks required for implementation in Browser versions for PC and Mobile
 When Amazon Pay is implemented in the Browser of PC and Mobile, the Flow is generally as follows.

 ![](nodejs/docimg/browser-flow.png)

-The required tasks are as follows: 1.
+The required tasks are as follows:

 1. place the Amazon Pay button on the cart page or product page.
     - At this time, set the URL of the purchase page, which will be redirected in ②.
 2.
 2. "amazonCheckoutSessionId" will be passed to the URL at the time of the redirect in ②.
     - On the Server side, call the Amazon Pay API with "amazonCheckoutSessionId" as a parameter, acquire the purchaser's name and address information, reflect it on the purchase page, and display it.
-3.
-Perform the following processing when the purchase button is clicked.
+3. Perform the following processing when the purchase button is clicked.
     - On the Server side, call the Amazon Pay API with "amazonCheckoutSessionId" as the parameter, and set the information necessary for payment, such as the amount of money, and the URL of the Thanks page, the redirect destination in 4.
     - The return value of this API contains the URL to the "payment processing page" in (3), so redirect to that page.
-4.
-When the payment process, such as credit, is completed on the Amazon side screen, the redirect in (4) will occur automatically.
+4. When the payment process, such as credit, is completed on the Amazon side screen, the redirect in (4) will occur automatically.
     - On the Server side, call the Amazon Pay API with "amazonCheckoutSessionId" as the parameter to complete the Amazon Pay payment session, and display the Thanks page.

 ## Tasks required for implementation in the mobile app version